Speeding up Krylov subspace methods for computing f(A)b via randomization

 We now consider two examples in which Algorithm~\ref{alg:NT} alone does not give a well-conditioned basis, and therefore whitening (see Section~\ref{sec:NT}) is needed to make the algorithm work.
 To check the condition number of the sketch $\Theta V_i$ we use Matlab's \texttt{condest} function and we perform whitening if this exceeds $1000$.

-Let us compute the square root of the graph Laplacian of the matrix \texttt{p2p\_Gnutella08} from~\url{https://sparse.tamu.edu}, which was considered in~\cite{Benzi2020}.
+We compute the square root of the graph Laplacian of the matrix \texttt{p2p\_Gnutella08} from~\url{https://sparse.tamu.edu}, which was considered in~\cite{Benzi2020}.
 The matrix has size $n = 6301$, is nonsymmetric, and all its eigenvalues have positive real part.
 We choose $b$ to be a random unit vector.
 The results are reported in Figure~\ref{fig:gnutella}.
-Around the 60th iteration of Algorithm~\ref{alg:NT}, the quality of the basis (in terms of conditioning) starts to deteriorate, and indeed the solid cyan line does not converge.
-However, when whitening is performed, the convergence works fine.
+Around the 60th iteration of Algorithm~\ref{alg:NT}, the quality of the basis (in terms of conditioning) starts to deteriorate quickly, and indeed the solid cyan line does not converge.
+However, when whitening is performed, the convergence is restored.

 As another example, we consider the matrix \texttt{bfw782a} from \url{https://math.nist.gov/MatrixMarket/data/NEP/bfwave/bfw782a.html}, a random unit vector $b$ and the sign function.
-To make computations more stable, to apply the sign function to a vector we use the formula $f(A)b = (A^2)^{-1/2} (Ab)$~\cite[Ch.~5]{Higham2008}.
+To make computations more stable, to apply the sign function to a vector we use the formula $f(A)b = (A^2)^{-1/2} (Ab)$~\cite[Chap.~5]{Higham2008}.
 In this case, the basis obtained from Algorithm~\ref{alg:NT} is badly conditioned and whitening is needed.
 The results are reported in Figure~\ref{fig:spectralProj}.

-\subsubsection{Timing of Algorithm~\ref{alg:fAb-LS-BG} vs. Arnoldi}
+\subsubsection{Timing of Algorithm~\ref{alg:fAb-LS-BG} vs.\ Arnoldi}

-We observed that Algorithm~\ref{alg:fAb-LS-BG} is slower than Arnoldi for the example in Figure~\ref{fig:ConvDiff1}.
+We observed that Algorithm \ref{alg:fAb-LS-BG} is slower than Arnoldi for the example in Figure~\ref{fig:ConvDiff1}.
 As discussed in~\cite{Balabanov2020}, the benefits of Algorithm~\ref{alg:BG} compared to Arnoldi are only visible for moderately large values of $m$, the dimension of the Krylov subspace.
 In Algorithm~\ref{alg:fAb-LS-BG}, the construction of the basis needs to be combined with an additional step -- the solution of the least-squares problem.
-In Figure~\ref{fig:invsqrt3DLap} we compute the inverse square root of a 3D Laplacian matrix of the form
+In Figure~\ref{fig:invsqrt3DLap} we compute the inverse square root of a matrix $A$ which is the 3D Laplacian matrix of the form